reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 **When the ObjectMapper's `MapperFeature.DEFAULT_VIEW_INCLUSION` value is enabled, it automatically applies to both serialization and deserialization process.**
 We can override this value to apply to either serialization only or deserialization only (if required by enabling or disabling the MapperFeature configuration) using `SerializationConfig` and `DeserializationConfig` classes respectively.
 We will take a look at its configuration in the further sections.

+{{% info title="Difference between @JsonView and @JsonIgnore" %}}
+- `@JsonIgnoreProperties` used at the class level is used to ignore multiple fields during both serialization and deserialization process.
+- `@JsonIgnore` can be used at getter or setter for a property to ignore the fields during deserialization or serialization respectively.
+- `@JsonView` is an enhancement over `@JsonIgnore` since we can selectively decide if a field needs to be ignored or not for a particular API.
+  {{% /info %}}

 ## Using @JsonView with Spring Boot
 Let's look at a sample User application to demonstrate the various ways in which @JsonView annotation can be used.